 Cats & Dogs Can Help Breast Cancer Patients Cope

-It's 2018: technology runs our refrigerators and washing machines, products can be delivered to our doorsteps in hours, and women are still dying of breast cancer at staggering rates.
+These days, technology runs our refrigerators and washing machines, products can be delivered to our doorsteps in hours, and women are still dying of breast cancer at staggering rates.

 The statistics are scary.
 According to National Breast Cancer Foundation:

 But, there is some good news.
 Breast cancer rates are on the decline due to awareness, early detection and improved treatments.
 In addition to treatment, Emotional Support, Therapy and Service Animals can help ease cancer patients’ anxiety and help with a variety of tasks around the home.

 - Emotional Support Animals (aka Comfort Animal): Simply put, an ESA provides comfort to people who need it.
 Emotional Support Animals can be a dog, cat, or any other species a qualified therapist deems appropriate.
 These pets don’t need special training.